Simparica (sarolaner) - QP53BE03

 What is Simparica and what is it used for?

-Simparica is a veterinary medicine used to treat tick, flea and sarcoptic mange infestations in dogs.
-After Simparica is given its activity against ticks and fleas lasts for for at least 5 weeks.
+Simparica is a veterinary medicine used to treat infestations with ticks and fleas, demodectic and sarcoptic mange (skin infestations caused by two different types of mites) and ear mite infestations in dogs.
+After Simparica is given its activity against ticks and fleas lasts for at least 5 weeks.
 Simparica can be used as part of the management of flea allergy dermatitis (an allergic reaction to flea bites).
 It contains the active substance sarolaner.

 For further information, see the package leaflet.